Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Introduction

+This paper is broken down as follows. \hypref{s:preliminaries}{Section} is a comprehensive set of preliminaries necessary for the rest of the paper. \hypref{s:zariski}{Section} reviews background on the Zariski tangent bundle on a subcartesian space. \hypref{s:vectorfields}{Section}, \hypref{s:locallycomplete}{Section}, and \hypref{s:orbits}{Section} review the theory of vector fields on subcartesian spaces as developed by \'Sniatycki \cite{sniatycki}, \cite{sniatycki-book}. \hypref{s:orbitaltangentbundle}{Section}, \hypref{s:liealgebra}{Section}, and \hypref{s:orbitalmaps}{Section} introduce a subcategory of subcartesian spaces (in particular, subcartesian spaces equipped with a family of vector fields) in which the context of a Hamiltonian group action sits naturally.

-Finally, there has been much study of the quotient space $M\red{0}G$ in the case that it is not a manifold; this is generally referred to as \emph{singular reduction}, and references include Arms, Cushman, and Gotay \cite{acg91}, Guillemin, Ginzburg, and Karshon \cite{ggk02}, and Meinrenken and Sjamaar \cite{meinrenken-sjamaar99}.\\
+Finally, there has been much study of the symplectic quotient in the case that it is not a manifold; this is generally referred to as \emph{singular reduction}, and references besides the above include Arms-Cushman-Gotay \cite{ACG}, Guillemin-Ginzburg-Karshon \cite{GGK}, and Meinrenken-Sjamaar \cite{MS}.

-\textbf{Acknowledgements:} The author would like to thank Yael Karshon for her enthusiasm and many helpful conversations regarding this work, Reyer Sjamaar and Fatima Mahmood for their interest, and J\k{e}drzej \'Sniatycki for some important discussions.
+The author would like to thank Yael Karshon for her enthusiasm, and both her and J\k{e}drzej \'Sniatycki for many important discussions.